Max Gazzè: Personal life

 He has five children: Samuele (b.
 1998), Bianca (b.
 2001) and Emily (b.
-2006) from his former wife and Silvia (b.
+2006) from his former wife, from whom he divorced in 2010 after 15 years of marriage, and Silvia (b.
 2013) and Guglielmo (b.
 2016) from a following relationship.
+His son Samuele is a rapper, under the stage name Sam Blu; he also appears in the music video for Sotto casa in the role of the preacher’s assistant.
+His daughter Bianca appears in the music video for Il solito sesso, while Emily appears in the video for Mille volte ancora.

 The lyrics of his songs are written in collaboration with his brother Francesco Gazzè.